vdresch/pulse_ox/README.md

 # PULSE OX

 **PULSE OX** is a Garmin Connect IQ data field app designed for Garmin devices that compares your heart rate to various animals' heart rates in real-time.
-Based on your heart rate, the app will display which animal's heart rate your current rate most closely resembles.
+Based on your heart rate, this data field will display which animal's heart rate your current rate most closely resembles.
+This is supposed to be kinda usless, it is just for fun.
+Also, my first app for Garmin, sort of a 'Hello World' project.
+As I suppose no one is going to use this app, if you are using and got any sugestions, I will be deeply honored and add your wish as my top priority in life.
+Special thanks to Rick, from the running channel podcast, for the inspiration for this project.
+Sometimes your genius is frightening.

 ## Features